What does Pokémon GO, Google Street View, and Snapchat filters have in common? They are all examples of augmented reality (AR).

-In simple terms, augmented reality (AR) is an embellished or altered form of reality where content lays over users' real-world views.
+Augmented reality (AR) is an embellished or altered form of reality where content lays over real-world views.
 The technology allows people to add digital assets to their physical environment.
-AR has a wide variety of uses — from assisting pilots and surgeons with complicated tasks to improving our Instagram stories with fun filters.
+AR has a wide variety of uses — from assisting pilots and surgeons with complicated tasks to improving our Snapchat stories with fun filters.

-You’re probably thinking, I guess I’ve used AR, but can we do a deeper dive?
-As we stated above, augmented reality (AR) is an enhanced or altered form of reality where superimposed content gets added to users' real-world views.
+As we stated above, augmented reality (AR) is an enhanced or altered form of reality where superimposed content gets added to real-world views.

 Cameras and Sensors

 This real-time information is a backdrop for the experience.
 Smartphone applications simply use your phone's built-in camera, while more complicated devices like Microsoft’s HoloLens use a variety of specialized built-in cameras.

 In general, AR experiences work better with cameras that can read images in 3D, like the iPhone X’s TrueDepth camera, since the depth information allows for more realistic experiences.

 AR also requires enough processing power to analyze inputs like acceleration, position, tilt, and depth in real-time to create immersive interactions.
 Fortunately for us, this is something our smartphones are now capable of doing without additional hardware.

 For this reason, we no longer need to mount our AR devices to the ceiling like the Sword of Damocles.
 But it wasn’t easy getting to this point.
 It took Google years to shrink the three cameras and spacial awareness sensors to a size small enough to fit into a phone.

 As AR becomes more advanced, more devices will continue to incorporate the impressive technology.